When Sigta member companies want to recruit an apprentice, they come to us.

 You could be involved in developing the next generation of smart phones, CCTV systems, computers, watches that monitor health, intelligent systems for the latest vehicles – anything that utilizes transistors or silicone chips.

 All companies are only as good as the support that they receive from the office.
-Our business & administration apprentices could be dealing with customer enquiries, preparing powerpoints, organising exhibitions, arranging deliveries, keeping the website and social media pages up to date – anything that is needed to keep things running smoothly.
+Our ‘in business’ apprentices could be dealing with customer enquiries, preparing powerpoints, organising exhibitions, arranging deliveries, keeping the website and social media pages up to date – anything that is needed to keep things running smoothly.
 This Apprenticeship Standard is delivered in the workplace and there is no day release college requirement.

 The big brother to electronics, electrical engineering apprentices can work on anything from systems that power hospitals to systems that power computers.
 You could be designing circuitry for the latest trains to manufacturing the drive systems for baggage conveyors at an airport.